Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Channel Estimation and Radar Sensing

 \begin{enumerate} \item \textit{Threshold-dependent accuracy}: The performance of an iterative channel estimation algorithm that uses a \gls{SC} to estimate $P$ heavily depends on the choice of the convergence tolerance parameter.
 To minimize estimation error, an exhaustive search for the optimal threshold is often necessary \cite{Khan2021}.

 \item \textit{IPI-induced estimation/detection trade-off}: When a \gls{SC}-based approach is used, a lower threshold may reduce channel estimation error, but it can also lead to an overestimation of $P$.
-Conversely, the optimum threshold for path detection may not yield the best performance in terms of minimizing the estimation error due to \gls{IPI}.
-In particular, \gls{IPI} limits estimation accuracy leading to residual pilot that may yield to overestimation of $P$.
+Conversely, a threshold optimized to correctly identify the number of paths may not be ideal for minimizing the overall estimation error.
+This discrepancy arises because \gls{IPI} limits the accuracy of the estimated paths.
+In more detail, \gls{IPI} leads to residual pilot peaks that may be interpreted as small amplitude paths, leading to an overestimation of $P$ if the threshold is not properly set.
 Therefore, a refinement procedure should be carried out to discard false alarms \cite{marchese2024}, increasing complexity.

 \item \textit{Poor detection capabilities at low SNR}: At low signal-to-noise ratios, small-amplitude paths may be missed if their amplitudes become comparable to the noise level.
 This occurs because a few high-amplitude paths may be sufficient to meet the stopping criterion, thereby masking the presence of weaker paths. \end{enumerate}